Zniev – castle

 History

-The history of settlements near the castle hill dates back to the 11th and 12th centuries.
-The stone castle was erected on the order of King Bela IV, shortly after the Mongol invasion of 1241, by knight Andrew, son of a man named Ivanek, progenitor of the later Forgacs family.
-Already in 1243, the castle then called Turuch, served as a shelter for the royal family who returned from Dalmatia.
-In the same century the castle core was moved lower to a more accessible place.
-Soon, the renovated building was once again recorded in the history of the royal family, because it became the prison of Bela’s daughter-in-law – Elizabeth and her children.
-This took place in 1267 during the civil war between the king and his son, later Stephen II, who demanded participation in power.
+The history of human settlements on the castle hill began around the 11th and 12th centuries.
+The stone castle was built right after the end of the Mongol invasion in 1241.
+It was established on the order of King Bela IV, founded by the knight Ondrej, the son of a certain Ivanek, the progenitor of the later Forgacs family (Hungarian: Forgách).
+Already in 1243, the castle called then Turiec (“castrum Turuc”), served as a shelter for the royal family who returned from flight in Dalmatia.
+In the same century, the core of the castle was moved lower, to a more accessible place.
+Soon, the enlarged building once again connected with history of the royal family, as it became the prison of Bela IV’s daughter-in-law, Elizabeth, and her children.
+It took place in 1267 during the civil war between the king and his son, later Stephen II, who demanded share in power.

 Architecture